kevinwan1996/psm/INSTALL.md

           + <remote-destination host="localhost" port="1025"/>
         </outbound-socket-binding>

 # WebSphere Installation

+NOTE: WebSphere is not formally supported at this time.
+The instructions below should be explored in the way you might explore an old, abandoned mansion full of ghosts.

 The WebSphere-based version of the app is documented in `documentation/Installation/MPSE Portal Deployment Guide for Websphere